pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 :pyg:`PyTorch Frame` is a tabular deep learning extension library for :pytorch:`null` `PyTorch <https://pytorch.org>`_.
 Modern data is stored in a table format with heterogeneous columns with different semantic types, e.g., numerical (e.g., age, price), categorical (e.g., gender, product type), time, texts (e.g., descriptions), images (e.g., pictures) etc.
-The goal of Pytorch Frame is to build a deep learning framework to perform effective machine learning on such a complex data.
+The goal of :pyg:`PyTorch Frame` is to build a deep learning framework to perform effective machine learning on such complex data.

 Many recent tabular models follow the modular design of :obj:`FeatureEncoder`, :obj:`TableConv`, and :obj:`Decoder`.
 :pyg:`PyTorch Frame` is designed to facilitate the creation, implementation and evaluation of deep learning models for tabular data under such modular architecture.
 Please refer to the :doc:`/get_started/modular_design` page for more information.

-In this doc, we shortly introduce the fundamental concepts of :pyg:`PyTorch Frame` through self-contained examples.
+In this doc, we introduce the fundamental concepts of :pyg:`PyTorch Frame` through self-contained examples.

 At its core, :pyg:`PyTorch Frame` provides the following main features: